gimpscape/gimpscape-ppa/README.md

  - Font Finder by Devlovers ID

     `sudo apt install fontfinder`

+ - Key-mon ported to Python 3 by scottkirkwood

+    `sudo apt install key-mon`

 For complete available package and details, please refer to Packages file